Instability of Nagaoka State and Quantum Phase Transition via Kinetic Frustration Control

+\textit{Finite hole doping effects---} After gaining insights from a single-hole dopant, we now investigate finite-hole doping as it is more relevant to experiments. {{While the NFM state on a square lattice is often debated as a singular-hole artifact, recent analytical and numerical evidence suggests it can persist as a robust thermodynamic phase at finite doping.
+Rigorous results for the two-hole sector~\cite{tian1991nagaoka} establish a mathematical foundation for finite hole NFM in the thermodynamic limit, while state-of-the-art many-body simulations—including unbiased DMRG and fermionic quantum Monte Carlo—consistently predict a persistent ferromagnetic ground state up to a critical doping of $\delta \approx 0.2$~\cite{carleo2011itinerant,liu2012phases,zhang1991quantum}.
+The potential for such states to manifest in quantum dots and cold-atom systems gives these findings significant experimental weight, regardless of whether the effects are truly thermodynamic or limited to large, finite-sized clusters.
+Despite these advances, the resilience of NFM against the competing effects of kinetic frustration remains largely unexplored.}}

-Using DMRG, we characterize the ground state at hole densities $\delta\approx0.06$ ($6$ holes) and $\delta\approx0.11$ ($12$ holes) on $18\times6$ cylinders.
+We use DMRG simulation to characterize the ground state and its evolution under $t'$ hopping at hole densities $\delta\approx0.06$ ($6$ holes) and $\delta\approx0.11$ ($12$ holes) on $18\times6$ cylinders.
 Finite doping poses significant convergence challenges, requiring bond dimensions up to $D=25000$ with $U(1)$ symmetry to control truncation errors below $1\times10^{-5}$.
 In Fig.~\ref{fig:multi_hole}(a), we show the $S(\mathbf{q})$ with cut along $q_y=0$ for $\delta\approx0.11$ at representative values of $t'$.
-At $t'=0.15t$, the BP at $\mathbf{\Gamma}$ (i.e., $q_x=0$) reaches a saturation value $S(\mathbf{\Gamma})\approx14.66$ for the bulk $72$ sites of the cluster, confirming NFM.
-At $t'=0.3t$, the Bragg peak splits, similar to the single-dopant case, forming SDW spiral order with ordering vector $q_x=\pm 2\pi/3$.
+At $t'=0.15t$, the Bragg peak at $\mathbf{\Gamma}$ (i.e., $q_x=0$) reaches a saturation value $S(\mathbf{\Gamma})\approx14.66$ for the bulk $72$ sites of the cluster, confirming NFM.
+At $t'=0.3t$, the Bragg peak splits, similar to the single-dopant case, forming spiral spin density order with ordering vector $q_x=\pm 2\pi/3$.
 This corresponds to the real-space periodicity $l_x=3$.
 However, this wavelength is longer compared to the single-hole dopant case, indicating a modified magnetic response at finite doping.
 A similar effect appears at low doping $\delta\approx0.06$ [Fig~\ref{fig:multi_hole}(c)], where the periodicity extends to $l_x=6$ near the transition.
 This longer periodicity arises from the effective repulsion between holes, as seen in the hole-hole correlation (purple dots), where each hole prefers its own FM background, avoiding overlap with others.
 This is evident from the vanishing hole correlation along the central stripe (blue arrows) where a reference hole is fixed at the center (black dot).
 At both doping $\delta$, we find $120^\circ$ AFM states with peaks at $q_x=\pm 4\pi/3$ at larger $t'$ values, akin to the single-hole dopant case.